Show our local businesses some love - they need our support more than ever

 - Parking – if you need to drive, try to park further out.

 - Be patient – leave lots of time to get about and be mindful of those around you.

-- Minimise contact with surfaces – use contactless and resist the urge to squidge the fluffy cushions on the homewares section if you aren’t going to buy it!
+- Minimise contact with surfaces – use contactless and resist the urge to squidge the fluffy cushion in supermarkets if you aren’t going to buy it!

-- Support your high street online – many of your local businesses now offer delivery and click’n’collect.
+- Support your high street online – many of your local non essential businesses now offer delivery and click’n’collect.
 Make a conscious effort to research them or ask around for recommendations.